 If you are an international student and apply based on foreign education and English language requirements, you need to apply through the local admission service.
 See "Application through Søknadsweb/local admission" below.

-The dates and deadlines for the application process are as follows:
+The dates and deadlines for the application process will be updated during November.
+The application opens Dec 1st.

 Go to Samordna Opptak (external website) and follow the instructions.
 You will also find information about the requirements for admission to Norwegian bachelor level study programmes.
 For more information about the requirements and application process for Norwegian students at FIUC, see our Norwegian website.